Frequently Asked Questions

 By car: Space to Emerge is held in the Lake District, at Fellfoot Wood, which is in Newby Bridge, 15 minutes south of Windermere.
 Click here for written directions by car.

-The nearest train station to Space to Emerge is Windermere, which is 8 miles away.
+By public transport: The nearest train station to Space to Emerge is Windermere, which is eight miles away.

 What are the arrival and departure times?